14.10.2024

 For consumers mindful of the impact of their pounds and pence, participating in a “Give Back Friday” event allows them to feel good about their purchases, knowing they’re contributing to something bigger than themselves.
 This can foster deeper loyalty and attract those looking for brands that make a difference.

 Black Friday may have lost some of its initial sparkle, but brands are finding inventive ways to remix it and create fresh excitement around the event.
 Whether by rebranding the day, extending the sale, or aligning with charitable causes, these new strategies offer a way to stand out in a sea of sameness.
+Talking to an experienced eCommerce agency can help you plan your next steps.

 For more advice on how to make your branding more meaningful, read our guide to personalising the customer experience on your eCommerce website.